SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Introduction

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We make stock compilers aware of hardware modularity, thereby allowing them to correctly compile circuits for modular architectures with limited cross-chiplet gate support. \item We design and implement SEQC, a Stratify-Elaborate Quantum Compiler for modular architectures.
-SEQC performs compilation in two stages, with the first stage (stratification, or chiplet splitting) performed only once for a given architecture, and the second stage (elaboration, or chiplet compilation) performed in parallel for each chiplet.
-Only this second stage needs to be performed before each execution, and thus SEQC's compilation time is largely unaffected by the growth of qubit counts in future quantum processors. \item We design and implement in SEQC several novel methods for qubit placement, qubit routing, and circuit optimization. \item We evaluate SEQC and show it compiles circuits with up to 36\% higher circuit fidelity and up to $1.92\times$ lower execution time, while consistently achieving $2-4\times$ faster compilation time compared to a chiplet-aware Qiskit baseline. \end{itemize}
+In summary, the contributions of this paper are as follows: \begin{itemize} \item We make stock compilers aware of modularity through a peephole correction pass, thereby allowing them to correctly compile circuits for modular architectures with limited inter-module gate support. \item We design and implement SEQC, a Stratify-Elaborate Quantum Compiler for modular architectures.
+By limiting recompilation between runs to within individual modules, SEQC's compilation time is largely unaffected by the growth of qubit counts in future quantum processors. \item We design and implement in SEQC several novel methods for qubit placement, qubit routing, and circuit optimization tailored for hybrid modular compilation, including a SWAP classification framework that facilitates reducing inter-module gates, a qubit-pinning technique that ensures subcircuit modularity, and stratification based on simulated annealing and spatio-temporal aware (STA) qubit allocation techniques. \item We evaluate SEQC on a modular quantum system consisting of small-scale (10-qubit heavy-hex) modules, and find that it compiles circuits with $9.3\%$ higher circuit fidelity on average (up to $49.99\%$), while consistently achieving faster compilation times ($3.27\times$ on average, up to $6.74\times$) compared to a module-unaware Qiskit baseline.
+When evaluated on a system with large-scale (120-qubit grid topology) modules, SEQC achieves $32.3\%$ higher fidelity on average (up to $63.36\%$), while compiling $1.34\times$ faster on average (up to $3.37\times$).
+More importantly, SEQC outperforms Qiskit even when the latter is afforded significant allowances (no universal gate restrictions, and much lower inter-module gate errors). \end{itemize}